Updated: May 30, 2023

 Step 2 – Obtain NIF number (Portuguese tax identification number) and register as a tax resident in Portugal

-Once you obtain your NIF number, you should register yourself as a tax resident in your nearest Finanças (finances office).
+Once you obtain your NIF number, you should register yourself as a tax resident in Portugal in your nearest Finanças (finances office).

 Step 3 – Application for NHR tax regime